scperkins/EJEHardenberg.github.io/public/about.md

 After graduating I interned through a program called [Vermont HITEC] and landed an internship at [Bear Code] working on Java 2EE and Rails projects.
-I spent the summer working on the back end system for [YouDilligence] and after a few months began designing a system for a [localvore].
+I spent the summer working on the back end system for [YouDilligence] and after a few months began designing and implementing a system for [localvore].
 Bear Code hired me after my internship was over and I currently work as a Junior Developer there; though I also do contract work on the side sometimes.
+At Bear Code I work in PHP, Java, and any other language to get the job done, and also research and study applied computer vision.

 In my spare time, I like to work on my personal projects as well as contribute to Open Source ones.
 You can check out my [Github] for a